jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Tools and Techniques Used

-- Power BI for data modeling, DAX logic, and visualization
+- **Power BI**: Data modeling, dashboard design, and interactive visuals
-- DAX measures for ROI thresholds, investment logic, and sentiment weighting
-- Excel for initial data preparation and layout mapping
-- Custom logic thresholds for investment scoring based on internal performance and market-aligned benchmarks
+- **DAX**: Custom logic for ROI classification, thresholds, and risk segmentation
+- **Excel**: Preprocessing of raw metrics and structuring of base tables

 ---

 ## Data Model and Metrics

-The project used simulated portfolio data for 26 real estate assets across four property types: Industrial, Residential, Office, and Retail.

-Each asset included:
+Each asset record includes:

-- ROI (Return on Investment in $)
+- ROI: Net return in dollars
-- CapEx (Total capital invested)
-- Tenant Satisfaction (scaled score from 0 to 100)

-All metrics were standardized for cross-comparison and filtered by property type and classification.
+- CapEx: Capital investment to date
+- Tenant Satisfaction: Proxy for livability, experience, or stakeholder support

+Data is categorized by asset type, with filters for drilling into performance by group.

 ---

 ## Business Logic and Thresholds

-To simulate real-world investment review, the following classification logic was applied:
+This project applies internal benchmarking logic (rather than external market comparisons) to identify outliers and strategic actions.

-**Acquire More:**
+**Acquire More**
 - ROI > 1000
 - CapEx < 300K
-- Tenant Satisfaction > 80
+- Satisfaction > 80

-**Consider Selling:**
+**Consider Selling**
 - ROI < 500
 - CapEx > 400K
-- Tenant Satisfaction < 70
+- Satisfaction < 70

-**Hold / Monitor:**
+**Hold / Monitor**
-- Assets that did not meet acquire or divest thresholds but showed moderate potential or efficiency

-This logic was implemented using nested DAX conditions and visually displayed in the dashboard for executive clarity.
+- All other cases, including assets with mixed or borderline performance

+This logic enables stakeholders to segment assets into action buckets — helping prioritize which properties need closer monitoring, reinvestment, or replacement.

 ---